• Skip to primary navigation

 How long does sheer khurma last in the fridge?

-Sheer khurma stays good for up to 4 days in the fridge.
-It's a delicate milk dessert, so don't leave it outside for more than 8 hours.
+Sheer khurma can be stored in the fridge for up to four days.
+Because it’s a delicate milk dessert, don’t leave it outside for more than eight hours.

 Can I make Sheer Khurma vegan?